Former chancellor honored in Jackson

 His book “The Education of a Lifetime” won a Silver IPPY award in 2013 for best memoir in the nation.

-The 1956 Moss Point High School graduate excelled as an undergraduate history major at Ole Miss, where he was an Academic All-American football player and All-SEC catcher for the 1959 and 1960 SEC Champion baseball teams.
+The 1956 Moss Point High School graduate excelled as an undergraduate history major at UM, where he was an Academic All-American football player and All-SEC catcher for the 1959 and 1960 SEC Champion baseball teams.